turbot/tailpipe-docs/docs/develop/writing-plugins/the-basics.md

 The credentials configuration defines how users connect to your plugin's data source.
 It's typically defined in a file like `config/example_connection.go`.

-> Note: Not all sources require creedentials.
+> Note: Not all sources require credentials.
 If your source doesn't require credentials, you can omit defining a connection.

 ```go
 package config